yasimba/ParkingManagementSystem/collocateddevice.md

 ### IP address assignment
 1. Your group will be assigned a local IP address in the form 192.168.1.1xx
 2. Please register for an account at my.zerotier.com and create a network.
-Record your account password in a safe place and also record your login and network id.
+Record your account password in a safe place and also record your login and 16-digit-network-ID.

 ### Humber Raspberry Pi Image Creation